Fibric. Docs fibric.io →

 npm 10 or newer Ships with Node 20.
 Check with npm --version.

-Operating system macOS, Linux, or Windows via WSL Native Windows shells are not supported during early access; use WSL 2.
+Operating system macOS, Linux, or Windows via WSL Proposed target support is macOS, Linux, and Windows through WSL 2.

 i